johe123qwe/github-trending/README.md

 ## Javascript

+* 【2025-08-03】[crocodilestick / Calibre-Web-Automated](https://github.com/crocodilestick/Calibre-Web-Automated) - Calibre-Web but automated and with Calibre features!
+Fully automate and simplify your eBook set up!
 * 【2025-08-02】[google / earthengine-api](https://github.com/google/earthengine-api) - Python and JavaScript bindings for calling the Earth Engine API.
 * 【2025-07-31】[viatsko / awesome-vscode](https://github.com/viatsko/awesome-vscode) - 🎨 A curated list of delightful VS Code packages and resources.
 * 【2025-07-30】[hotheadhacker / no-as-a-service](https://github.com/hotheadhacker/no-as-a-service) - No-as-a-Service (NaaS) is a simple API that returns a random rejection reason.
 Use it when you need a realistic excuse, a fun “no,” or want to simulate being turned down in style.